Emile666/stc1000_stm8/usermanual/README.md

 ## PID-output for connection to a Solid-State Relay (SSR)

 The PID-output signal is available at the rear of the STC-1000, but it is not wired yet.
+Best thing is to remove the existing temperature probe connector and re-solder a 5-pin terminal block with a pitch of 5 mm (Mouser part nr.
+523-ELM051200).
+In the picture I improvised with a 3-pin and 2-pin terminal block.
-I soldered some output pins to this, so you can connect a SSR to this.
+Now it is possible to connect a 2nd temperature probe AND an SSR to this.
 ![S3 output](img/s3_output.jpg)<br>
-* The S3 output port (left black pin is GND (0 V), right black-pin is the S3 output*
+*The S3 output port (From left to right: 2nd temp probe, +5V, 1st temp probe, GND, SSR-output)*

 Although the microcontroller has sufficient capability to drive a SSR directly, there's a resistor mounted in series with the output pin.
 It is labeled as C5, but it is clearly a resistor with a value of 5.1 kOhms.
 This could be too high to drive a SSR directly, better is to use an additional transistor (and resistor) in order to drive a SSR.
 Use the following schematic to connect a SSR properly.